 Sanctuary Stage strives to bring to the forefront the stories of micro-communities found within the larger community of the Willamette Valley, Oregon through a Community Engaged Theater-Making process.

-It is through work in the arts that I explore what it means to understand the human condition, the impermanence of our existence and how the sharing of a narrative can offer perspectives that otherwise might not be considered.
+Through my work in the arts, I explore what it means to understand the human condition, the impermanence of our existence, and how the sharing of a narrative can offer perspectives that otherwise might not be considered.
 I believe that participation within the arts creates a lasting connection between the mind, body, and soul.

 There is nothing in this world that I love more than creating a piece of theatre from scratch.
-As an artist I find a great deal of satisfaction and sense of accomplishment when I get to witness with an audience a play that either I have written or have guided through the creation process with an ensemble of actors and designers.
-Through these experience I have learned that communication is the greatest skill that one can possess in the creation of new work.
-Throughout the devising process we are communicating on several different levels between actors, designers and audiences.
-Of course our main concern is that of our communication to the audience.
-What is it that we want the audience understand?
-What should the audience take home with them?
-In what ways can we effectively communicate to audiences that are creative and engaging?
-One method of communication may not be appropriate for a certain situation but be very useful in another.
+As an artist, I find a great deal of satisfaction and a sense of accomplishment when I get to witness with an audience a play that either I have written or have guided through the creation process with an ensemble of actors and designers.